oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

 1. You will first need to hide all the Book page items so that you can still access the values stored in them but create your own content for the page.
 To do this, you can set the Type of a column to Hidden, which will not display an item on the frontend.

-    * To select all items, click on the first item under the Movie region, P3\_ID, and then hold shift and click on the last item, P3\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES.
+    * To select all items, click on the first item under the Book Details region, P3\_ID, and then hold shift and click on the last item, P3\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES.

     * In the Page Items editing pane, set Type: **Hidden**